perses1/setup-version-skeleton/README.md

 ### Getting Started

-this is an test website for microverse.
+this is a website for my Portfolio.

 To get a local example of this repository try following is steps: